xtuml/bridgepoint/doc-bridgepoint/review-minutes/9958_publish_interface_int.rvm.md

 x - 06  min   LS   code     Updating the "Dimensions" attribute might not be enough.
 You may have to invoke the operation "resizeDimensions"
 o - 07  min   LS   code     The pull request looks really weird; there are a lot of extraneous commits.
 Bob is going to try to rebase with master to see what happens

+note:  job:#9958 backed out the PaletteAndContextMenuCustomization.{md | html} change because the we do not currently allow generated CME code that uses a selection dialog to be filtered, so this can not be filtered

 </pre>

 No major observations, a re-review is not required.